CompArchCam/ghost-threading-eval-micro2025/README.md

 the experiments from the paper "Ghost Threading: Helper-Thread Prefetching for Real Systems" submitted to MICRO2025.

-We aim to regenerate results for Figure 3, Figure 6, Figure 7, and Figure 8.
+We aim to regenerate results for Figure 3 and the first three bars of Figures 6 to 8.
 Since this technique targets on real systems and involoves a lot of system-dependent configurations, we'd expect the results to have quite some significant variation across different hardware.
 Hopefully the main trends of the paper will be visible in your output.

 # Requirements